 We have done walking tours in almost all the cities we have been to – either stand-alone walking tours or part of a full-day guided tour/day trip.

-Take a dip at the thermal waters of Blue Lagoon in Iceland
+24. Take a dip in the thermal waters of Blue Lagoon in Iceland

 The Blue Lagoon is a geothermal spa in Iceland.
 The waters of Blue Lagoon are said to be calming and healing.
 The lagoon is man-made and is located in a lava field near the Reykjanes Peninsula.
 This Europe travel bucket list item is meant to be luxurious.
 Book a premium spa package and stay at the Lagoon for a night.